Randy Au / Flying Cup Clay

 Au is known for his “Vegetable Series” which combines a love of nature with intricate decoration, a whimsical sense of form and an enjoyment of function.
 The pieces are sophisticated and radiate a liveliness of their own in layers of patterns influenced by historical and cultural decoration.
 Oriental, Egyptian, Southwestern and contemporary American references provide the overlapping inspiration.
 At the same time the forms are filled with a whimsical sensibility that delights in their natural references of use and enjoyment.
 The tension between organic for and painterly surface acts to engage the viewer in a dialogue of form and surface.
 The work has gained tremendous appeal in its unique opulent design, unusual organic forms, and playful function.

-Other exhibits include a traveling show of Southern California ceramics to the Taipei Cultural Center, Taiwan; “Tea and Fantasy”, Alianza Gallery, Boston; featured artist, Angels Gate Cultural Center, San Pedro; invited exhibiting artist at the Orange County Fair 2005; “Ceramic Biennale” in 2013 at the American Museum of Ceramic Art, Pomona; and “Pedagogic Clay 2015” at the Frank M. Doyle Art Pavilion, Orange Coast College, Coast Mesa.
+Other exhibits include a traveling show of Southern California ceramics to the Taipei Cultural Center, Taiwan; “Tea and Fantasy”, Alianza Gallery, Boston; featured artist, Angels Gate Cultural Center, San Pedro; invited exhibiting artist at the Orange County Fair 2005; “Ceramic Biennale” in 2013 at the American Museum of Ceramic Art, Pomona; and “Pedagogic Clay 2015” at the Frank M. Doyle Art Pavilion, Orange Coast College, Costa Mesa.
+Works can be seen at the Orange County- John Wayne Airport through March 2023.